cerebral/cerebral/docs/docs/docs/in_depth/compute.md

 }
 ```

 We want to display a user with its related projects.
-Now... what to think of now is that even though projects relate to users it is not always the case that we want to show this data together.
+What to think of now is that even though projects relate to users it is not always the case that we want to show this data together.
 Maybe we only want to show data related to the user itself, or only the project.
 That is why we express this relationship when we bring the data into the component.
 So for example, only showing the user:

 ```js
 // Only a user